OS2World/UTIL-WPS-Doodle-Screen-Saver/WarpIn/Docs/readme.txt

 be blanked by direct programming of the VGA registers.
 This might be a bit risky and brute-force method, and it only supports the On and Off states of the monitor, but it's still more than nothing.

+Note that this does not currently work with the Panorama driver.

 That REXX script can be found in the home folder of the screen saver, and program objects have also been created for it on the desktop, in the folder